jpmml/jpmml-evaluator-spark/README.md

 ## Library ##

-Building an Apache Spark SQL transformer based on a PMML document in local filesystem:
+Building a generic transformer based on a PMML document in local filesystem:
 ```java
 File pmmlFile = ...;